LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

 By default, all storage is emphemeral.
 The PersistentVolume (PV) and PersistentVolumeClaim (PVC) APIs provide a way to persistently store information for use-cases such as databases.
 A PV defines the available storage and connection details for the Kubernetes cluster to use.
 A PVC defines the storage allocation for use by a Pod.

-The example below shows how to configure static storage for a Pod using a directory on a worker node.
+The example below shows how to configure static storage for a Pod using a directory on a Worker Node.

 -  Create a PV.
-Set a unique ``<PV_NAME>``, use any name for storageClassName, configure the ``<PV_STORAGE_MAX>`` gigabytes that the PV can allocate, and define the ``<LOCAL_FILE_SYSTEM_PATH>`` where the data from Pods should be stored on the worker nodes.
-In this scenario, it is also recommended to configure a ``nodeAffinity`` that restricts the PV from only being used by the worker node that has the local storage.
+Set a unique ``<PV_NAME>``, use any name for storageClassName, configure the ``<PV_STORAGE_MAX>`` gigabytes that the PV can allocate, and define the ``<LOCAL_FILE_SYSTEM_PATH>`` where the data from Pods should be stored on the Worker Nodes.
+In this scenario, it is also recommended to configure a ``nodeAffinity`` that restricts the PV from only being used by the Worker Node that has the local storage.

 .. code-block:: yaml